Mentoring - Blog

 "If we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness" (1 John 1:9), New American Standard Bible.

 4. Praise God.
-The Book of Psalms constantly invites us to lift our voice in praise to God.
+The Book of Psalms constantly invites you to lift your voice in praise to God.

-Spend some time reading one of those Psalms, listening to a worship CD or browsing through a hymnal.
+Spend some time reading one of those Psalms, listening to a worship song or browsing through a hymnal.
 And don't be afraid to sing.

 5. Pray.
 In time alone with the Lord, you want to be God-focused, not self-focused.